sergiofgonzalez/js-application-design/chapter07-leveraging-mvc/README.md

 ## 009-shopping-list-inline-editing-v4
 The fourth installment for the *Shopping List* application, which includes inline editing of the number of items in the shopping list.

+## 010-shopping-list-services-and-routing-v5
+The fifth installament of the *Shopping List* application, which now includes a services that returns the elements of the model (thus emulating a backend) and a router.